 3. Training, Certification, and Updates

 You might think it is hard enough mastering a single cloud vendor’s platform.
 Multi-cloud adoption could put a strain on finding and training employees.
 Fortunately, there are some commonalities among the cloud vendors, and only the terminology is different.

 Imagine spending two million dollars on AWS, another million on Azure and half a million on Google.
 Now consider the volume discount any of those vendors would offer if you spent all 3.5 million dollars in one place.
 There are cost savings you could be missing out on that make multi-cloud more expensive.
 Maybe you can factor that into your negotiations if you do add another cloud provider!

 MSPs, CSPs, and Resellers are a great example of where multi-cloud makes a lot of sense.
 If you only offer services for one cloud vendor, you are missing out on half or more of your potential customer base, especially if those customers have even a tiny bit of multi-cloud use cases themselves.

 Remember, the cloud vendors are competing with each other every day, so the best decision for you might be to just let them fight it out so you can enjoy the benefits of improved service at a better rate.
 We have seen the top cloud vendors continually roll out better services and resources, often at lower prices, due to this fierce competition.

 There are legitimate reasons to embrace two or more clouds.
 But the challenges in training, staying updated, and saving money lead to the need for outside help.
 Service providers make it their priority to stay informed and trained, while cloud management tools help everyone make sense of multiple clouds using a consistent user-friendly interface.

-Need to start managing your multi-cloud infrastructure?
 Large enterprises, managed service providers, resellers, and government agencies rely on CloudCheckr to solidify their multi-cloud strategies.
-Request a free Cloud Check Up for your environment.
+Schedule a demo to see what CloudCheckr can do for your environment.